 The models can be used to produce maps showing the distribution of water levels or potentiometric surfaces in the aquifers under existing conditions, as well as detailed water budgets describing the magnitudes of the various inflows to and outflows from each of the three basins.
 Applications of the models include estimating changes in water levels, potentiometric surfaces, and water balances associated with changes in land-use and/or groundwater abstractions.
 There are also several direct linkages between surface land cover and land use and resulting infiltration, runoff/streamflow, and groundwater conditions, as described above for general groundwater processes and sources and in Chapter 15 on the main components of the hydrologic cycle.
-The groundwater models developed for the BDR can be used to assess and evaluate the relative influence of land use changes at the surface on groundwater supplies and estimate the safe yield from the various aquifers.
+The groundwater models developed for the BDR can be used to assess and evaluate the relative influence of land use changes at the surface on groundwater conditions.
+The models can also be used to quantify the volumes of existing groundwater supplies and estimate the safe yield from the various aquifers.
 A more complete description of the groundwater models and presentation of their results will be provided in a supporting technical report (Napa BDR Groundwater Hydrology Modeling Report).